 Although partially, Facebook is making use of ReactJS.
 Their webpage is built with React, as the script that is blended in the application code.
-The mobile app is also build with a version of React called React Native which is similar, although responsible for displaying the iOS and Android native components instead of the DOM elements.
+The mobile app is also built with a version of React called React Native which is similar, although responsible for displaying the iOS and Android native components instead of the DOM elements.

 Interestingly, Facebook was the place where the ReactJS library was initially created, which is why it is obvious for the app to use it.
 Facebook currently opened a beta of its completely rewritten ReactJS, called React Fiber.

 The use of ReactJS within Instagram is huge.
-A proof for that are the numerous features including the geolocations, Google Maps APIs, search engine accuracy as well as tags that pop out without hashtags.
+A proof for that is the numerous features including the geolocations, Google Maps APIs, search engine accuracy as well as tags that pop out without hashtags.
 IT is all there in the API of the app – and is really impressive.